DaoCloud/DaoCloud-docs/docs/en/docs/virtnest/install/index.md

 !!! info

-    The term __virtnest__ appearing in the following commands or scripts is the internal development code name for the global management module.
+    The term __virtnest__ appearing in the following commands or scripts is the internal development code name for the Virtual Machine module.

 ## Configure Helm Repo